 View a short video below on how to schedule your mammogram through MyCompass.

 If detected early, the five-year survival rate for breast cancer exceeds 96 percent.
 Mammograms are among the best early detection methods, yet 13 million U.S. women 40 years of age or older have never had a mammogram.
-At Fort HealthCare, you can schedule your mammogram weekdays, when it is convenient for you, including evenings until 6:00 p.m.
+At Fort HealthCare, you can schedule your mammogram weekdays, when it is convenient for you, including some evenings until 5:30 p.m.
 Simply call (920) 568-5420.
 Don’t wait another minute.

 The National Breast Cancer Foundation estimates over 200,000 women will be diagnosed with breast cancer and over 40,000 die each year.
 One in eight women either currently has or will develop breast cancer in her lifetime.
 Approximately, 1,700 men will be diagnosed with breast cancer and 450 will die each year.

 Because early detection is so critical, we partner with the UW Health Radiology department for reading and interpretive services.
 That means that radiologists, specializing in breast health, will review your mammogram.
 You get the same care and service you would get at a larger facility while staying close to home.
 And, your results can follow you electronically at UW Health and Meriter facilities.